 But the story of Louisa Nathalie and Dr Joseph Rogers was far from over.
 For with a newborn child, and with not a soul to support her, Louisa was facing a bleak future.
 Her plight deeply affected the officers of the workhouse, and serious consideration was given to finding a way to give her the help she so desperately needed.
 The first proposal was to arrange for Louisa’s child to be accepted into the Foundling Hospital in Bloomsbury.

 The workhouse abandoned the plan.
 In the meantime, though, news of Louisa’s predicament had been sent to her siblings in America, who made it quite clear that they were as happy to give her and her child a home as she was anxious to put the recent past behind her and make a new start.
-However, they were poor, and were not in a position to cover the cost of the passage, which entailed not only a voyage to New York but also railway journeys on both sides of the Atlantic.
-And so it was decided to raise the money by subscription, and to this end Rogers submitted a letter to the editor of the Times in which he gave a brief but moving account of how Louisa had been assaulted by Wade, followed by a straightforward appeal for help.
-“A few pounds would suffice,” he wrote in reference to raising the necessary funds, “should a generous public only respond to my appeal on her behalf.”
+However, they were poor and were not in a position to cover the cost of the passage, which entailed not only a voyage to New York but also railway journeys on both sides of the Atlantic.

 In a moving postscript to the story Rogers added two interesting points.
 The first was that he received a letter some months after Louisa’s departure from the captain of the steamer, who was able to confirm that he had done what Rogers had asked.
 He had also carried out the doctor’s final request by giving Louisa the balance of the subscription funds, which amounted to about twenty-five pounds.

 Sadly, Louisa’s departure for America is the last we hear of her, and all searches for reliable evidence of her later life have drawn a blank.
 But a great deal is known about Dr Joseph Rogers.
-We have given a sketch of his achievements in Part One, but a full account of his work, together with a splendid portrait photograph, can be accessed by following this link.
+We have given a sketch of his achievements in Part One, but a full account of his work can be accessed by following this link.

 When Rogers died, in 1889, the tributes were many and fulsome.
 His gravestone in the cemetery in West Hampstead is one example.
-Although constrained by the obvious need for brevity, the epitaph succeeds in celebrating the “spirit of philanthropy and justice” that was the guiding principle of the doctor’s life.
-However, the finest tribute was paid by the British Medical Journal in its edition of the 13th of April 1889, part of which is worth quoting here:
+Although constrained by the obvious need for brevity, the epitaph succeeds in celebrating the ‘spirit of philanthropy and justice’ that was the guiding principle of the doctor’s life.
+However, the finest tribute was paid by The British Medical Journal in its edition of 13 April 1889, part of which is worth quoting here:

 A lifelong guardian of the interest and welfare of his brethren; a fearless, chivalrous, ardent, and undaunted defender of the right; a champion of every just grievance; a hater of oppression and wrong-doing, his manly presence, his ringing voice, and his uncompromising orations never failed to inspire sympathy and respect even among those whom he combated or denounced.

-One feels sure that Louisa Nathalie would have agreed.
+One imagines that Louisa Nathalie would have agreed.